jigx-com/jigx-docs-examples/docs/Components/form/duration-picker.md

 In this example, employees select the shifts they want to work.
 A normal shift is 4 hours.
 The `initialValue` is used in the `duration-picker` to pre-populate the field with 4h.
 If more than 4 hours is selected the field displays in red with a message that approval for the extra time is needed.
 The `duration-picker` is configured with `hours` in intervals (`steps`) of 4, and `minutes` in intervals (`steps`) of 30 minutes.
 Both `helperText` and `errorText` are used to guide the employee with extra information depending on the selections made.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-initialvalue.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-initialvalue.jigx).

 :::CodeblockTabs
 duration-picker-initialvalue.jigx